alessandrovalentini/spear/README.md

 - `make test`: run unit test with coverage
 - `make clean`: delete temporary files
 - `make lint`: automatically fix linting
-- `make docker-up`: spawn prometheus and grafana containers
+- `make docker-up`: spawn prometheus and grafana containers with default dashboard and datasource
 - `make docker-down`: tear down prometheus and grafana containers

 ---

 # 📊 Dashboards

-The project provides also some pre-built dashboards which can be imported in an existing grafana instance or in the grafana demo instance.
+The project provides also some pre-built dashboards which can be imported in an existing grafana instance.

+The docker compose environment automatically spawns with imported dashboards and configured datasource as as demo or development environment.

 ![plug dashboard](doc/imgs/plug_dashboard.png)